 Lisa has over 25 years of experience in Educational Theatre.
 She received a Bachelor of Science in Communication with an emphasis in Performing Arts from Cal Poly Pomona.
 After years of performing and producing community and youth theatre, Lisa shifted her focus to educational theatre, working with charter and private schools to create theatre programs that align with school-specific curriculum and pedagogical theory.
 As an educational theatre producer, she has worked with the best of Broadway, including Jerry Mitchell, Stephanie J Block, Jeremy Jordan, Taylor Louderman, Christie Altomare, Christopher J. Hanke, Laura Osnes, Corey Cott, Nikki Snelson, Erika Henningsen, Ryann Redmond, Jared Gertner, Seth Rudetsky and Alli Mauzey.
 Lisa has served on multiple boards in leadership positions creating and promoting educational theatre opportunities for students.

-Hannah Baker was born and raised in Orange County, California and currently resides in New York City where she juggles her many theatrical passions.
-She has performed both regionally and internationally, with most recent roles including Vivianne in Employee of the Month (Theatre Row, Off-Broadway) and Marc Antony in The Tragedy of Julius Caesar (Institute of the Arts, Barcelona).
-Hannah has also not only spent many years as a theater educator in Southern California, but has trained with Broadway General Management company, Martian Entertainment LLC (NYC), and gone on to manage Stand Up!
-Productions, a small production company that produces shows and workshops for students in small theaters across NYC.
+Hannah Baker was born and raised in Orange County, California, and currently resides in New York City, where she juggles her many theatrical passions.
+She has performed regionally and internationally, with most recent roles including Vivianne in Employee of the Month (Theatre Row, Off-Broadway) and Marc Antony in The Tragedy of Julius Caesar (Institute of the Arts, Barcelona).
+Hannah has not only spent many years as a theater educator in Southern California but has trained with Broadway General Management company Martian Entertainment LLC (NYC) and gone on to manage to Stand Up!
+Productions a small production company that produces shows and workshops for students in small theaters across NYC.
 Hannah also stage manages numerous productions and readings across NYC and works as the Covid Safety Manager at Mabou Mines, an experimental theatre company specializing in Avant Garde works in the East Village.
 Hannah currently works with the account management team at The Araca Group, where she helps bring Broadway and Entertainment branding and merchandise to life.
 Call her the jack of all trades, but what she loves most is her MTCA family.

 JOE ABRAHAM is a veteran performer and teacher who has been working in show business for nearly 20 years… He has been on Broadway and toured the country in shows such as HAIRSPRAY, DISNEY’S THE LITTLE MERMAID, SHREK THE MUSICAL, CATS, SINGIN’ IN THE RAIN, and YOUNG FRANKENSTEIN, among others.
 Joe made his feature film debut working with Clint Eastwood in Jersey Boys; and on television, he has had roles on shows such as S.W.A.T., UnREAL, the FX Mini Series American Crime Story: The People vs. OJ Simpson, and most recently he was a guest star on the new Showtime series MOONBASE 8 with John C. Reilly, as well as kicking a leg up in Ryan Murphy’s film version of THE PROM.
 Joe has a passion for teaching and has his first book titled The Thriving Artists (co-authored with his wife Christine) is now required reading in theater departments at several universities across the country.
 The Thriving Artiststeaches performers how to live an inspired life, build an empowered career, and all while having plenty of money in the bank while doing it!